JFLXCLOUD/PlexPrerollManager/README.md

 ---

-**🎉 Thank you for using PlexPrerollManager!
-Enjoy managing your Plex prerolls with style! 🎬✨**
+**Thank you for using PlexPrerollManager!
+Enjoy managing your Plex prerolls with style!**

 **Star us on GitHub** ⭐ and share with fellow Plex enthusiasts!